gardener/gardener/docs/extensions/worker.md

 However, all of this is only a convention that eases writing the controller, but you can do it completely differently if you desire - as long as you make sure that the described behaviours are implemented correctly.

 After the machine classes and machine deployments have been created, the machine-controller-manager will start talking to the provider's IaaS API and create the virtual machines.
-Gardener makes sure that the content of the `userData` field that is used to bootstrap the machines contains the required configuration for installation of the kubelet and registering the VM as worker node in the shoot cluster.
+Gardener makes sure that the content of the `Secret` referenced in the `userDataSecretRef` field that is used to bootstrap the machines contains the required configuration for installation of the kubelet and registering the VM as worker node in the shoot cluster.
 The `Worker` extension controller shall wait until all the created `MachineDeployment`s indicate healthiness/readiness before it ends the control loop.

 ## Does Gardener need some information that must be returned back?